kide-vm/kide/README.md

 Also the program stops by syscall exit.
 The full list is on the net and involves mostly just work.

-### Parse Bosl
+### Parse Phisol

-Parse bosl, using Parslet.
+Parse Phisol, using Parslet.
 This has been separated out as it's own gem, [salama-reader](https://github.com/salama/salama-reader).

-Bosl is now fully typed (all variables, arguments and return).
+Phisol is now fully typed (all variables, arguments and return).
 Also it has statements, unlike ruby where everything is an expressions.
 Statements have no value.
 Otherwise it is quite basic, and it's main purpose is to have an oo system language to compile to.